Humans-of-Julia/TypeDBClient.jl/docs/src/guide.md

 # Connecting the client to TypeDB
 dbconnect("127.0.0.1") do client

-    # Creation of a database
+    # Create a database
     create_database(client, "my-typedb")
-    # Opening the session
+    # Opening a session
     open(client, "my-typedb") do session
         # Open a write transaction
         write(session) do transaction
-            # Make a insert with a TypeQL string
+            # Insert a record using TypeQL
             insert(transaction, raw"insert $_ isa person;")
-            # Committing the transaction.
+            # Commit the transaction
             commit(transaction)
         end
         # Open a read session